wintfab/stock-options-chart/README.md

-# Stock Options Chart (Frontend)
+# Contracts Chart (Frontend)

-This is a TypeScript frontend-only application for visualizing stock options charts.
+This is a TypeScript frontend-only application for visualizing Contracts charts.

 ## Features